alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-yajuj-majuj-are-human-beings.md

 ---
-layout: post
-title: "The existence of Gog and Magog and attributing them to human beings"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6951, Question 2"
-category: [fatwas,doomsday]
 hijri: Muharram 15, 1442 AH
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-summary: "They are human beings from the children of Adam, the father of mankind.
-They are living on this earth in the Furthest East."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 6951, Question 2
+summary: They are human beings from the children of Adam, the father of mankind.
+They are living on this earth in the Furthest East.
+title: The existence of Gog and Magog and attributing them to human beings
 ---

 ### Question: